danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-The coordinator takes a swipe gesture as `init` argument and defines four selector-compatible functions that call each action of the gesture.
-By passing in itself in `makeCoordinator`, the function's `context` will now have a `coordinator` of the above type.
+The coordinator takes a swipe gesture and defines selector-compatible functions that call actions on this gesture.
+Returning it in `makeCoordinator` makes the `context` get a `coordinator` of the this type.

 We can now use this coordinator as target and selector when we add gestures to the view.
 Let's first create a `UIView` extension that simplifies adding gestures to the view: